nystudio107/craft-scripts/README.md

 For example, if you don't want any Craft image transforms backed up, your `.rsync-filter` file in each assets directory might look like this:

+    # This file allows you to add filter rules to rsync, one per line, preceded by either
+    # `-` or `exclude` and then a pattern to exclude, or `+` or `include` and then a pattern
+    # to include.
+More info: http://askubuntu.com/questions/291322/how-to-exclude-files-in-rsync
     - _*/**

 See the **Automated Script Execution** section below for details on how to run this automatically